 Care Homes across the UK are committed to creating a safe, happy environment for both residents and their carers.
-Managers are regularly implementing and reviewing policies that protect those in their care but resident falls remains a constant challenge in their daily routines.
+Managers are regularly implementing and reviewing policies that protect those in their care but resident falls remains a constant challenge in their daily moving and handling routines.

 Why care homes call for an ambulance?